-In December 2012, Applied's Board of Directors declared a quarterly cash dividend in the amount of \$0.09 per share that will be paid on March 13, 2013 to stockholders of record as of February 20, 2013.
-Dividends declared during the three months ended January 27, 2013 and January 29, 2012 were \$108 million and \$103 million, respectively.
+In March 2013, Applied's Board of Directors declared a quarterly cash dividend in the amount of \$0.10 per share, and in December 2012, declared a quarterly cash dividend in the amount of \$0.09 per share.
+Dividends declared during the six months ended April 28, 2013 and April 29, 2012 were \$227 million and \$218 million, respectively.
 Applied currently anticipates that cash dividends will continue to be paid on a quarterly basis, although the declaration of any future cash dividend is at the discretion of the Board of Directors and will depend on Applied's financial condition, results of operations, capital requirements, business conditions and other factors, as well as a determination by the Board of Directors that cash dividends are in the best interests of Applied's stockholders.